zzhikai/tp/docs/UserGuide.md

 ---
 ### Searching for an applicant : `search`

-Allows you to search for applicants containing specified keywords, these keywords could be in **any** of the applicant's name, job, round or skills.
+Allows you to search for applicants containing the input keywords and the keyword has to be an exact word.
+You can search for the applicant based on name, job, round or skills.
+You can also search for a combination of keywords and the applicant with the most matching keywords will be on the top of the list.

 <br>